-Its beautifully simple UI allows bloggers to compose their posts without being distracted by menus, widgets, settings and tools not related to writing.
+This WordPress alternative’s beautifully simple UI allows bloggers to compose their posts without being distracted by menus, widgets, settings, and tools not related to writing.

 Compared to WordPress, however, it’s much harder to find a budget shared hosting service that can run Ghost due to its Node.js dependence.
 In contrast, WordPress and its required web server technologies PHP and MySQL are commonly available on a vast majority of web hosts.

 But if you’re using a VPS, dedicated server, or shared hosting that has Node.js installed, then you’re good to go.

 If you want a fast-loading site then you can’t do any better than serving plain static HTML documents.
 And if you want to do this more easily for content publishing, then Jekyll is the answer.